NishikantaRay/Vs-code-extension-for-Bootstrap5/README.md

 # Bootstrap 5 Snippets
-The first, (currently only) and hands down BEST bootstrap 5 snippet extension.
+The first, (currently only) and hands down BEST bootstrap 5 snippets and Fontawesome5 snippets extension.
 Includes templates, powerful utility snippets, and much more.

 ## ***Features***